darknebular/Wrapper_VideoStation/README.md

 Works fine the OffLine transcoding and the streaming of tipical extensions like: MKV, MP4, AVI ...

-This wrapper is a fork of BenjaminPoncet rev.12 with a few changes, fixes and some improvements in his code rev: 12.
+This wrapper is a fork of BenjaminPoncet rev.12 with a few changes, fixes and some improvements in his code.

 ********************************************************************